 New and emerging industries will almost always go through an ebb and flow of market entrants, competing technologies and next generation product development.
 Well-fostered competition is ideal for market health and consumer choice.
 Closed or proprietary networks inhibit that positive evolution by limiting the ability to integrate and grow with the latest technologies and the most reliable suppliers.
-Open networks allow for widest choice, most flexible implementation, and most importantly, room to improve with the latest product developments in an innovative and fast-moving market.
+Open networks allow for widest choice, most flexible implementation, and most importantly, room to improve in an innovative and fast-moving market.